Are you looking for a postpartum personal trainer in London?

 This article breaks down 3 things that you absolutely cannot miss if you’re looking for the right expert to help guide you through the process.

 Just like you wouldn’t want to use a eye surgeon who had never operated on anyones eyes, you want to find a trainer who has experience in working with ladies postpartum.

 There are two main reasons for this

 You don’t want to be the first person this trainer has ever trained postpartum.
-Let someone else be the trying ground.
+Let someone else be the guinea pig!

-Unfortunately there are no well researched or qualified courses for trainers (I’ve looked for years) and so this is where experience becomes it’s weight in gold.
+Unfortunately, there are no well researched or qualified courses for trainers (I’ve looked for years) and so this is where experience is worth it’s weight in gold.

 C-sections are on the rise.
 Training someone postpartum is difficult enough, but adding in post c-section births takes it to a whole new level.

 Back in 2016 I went on an anatomy course called Segmental and Analytical Strengthening of the Abdominal Muscles by world renowned French Osteopath Guy Voyer.
 It was, without doubt one of the most difficult courses I have ever completed and that includes my university degree.

 When looking at the abdominals, it’s not just muscles you have to consider.
 You have to consider muscles, tendons, ligaments and the hundreds of types of fascia which weaves and connects itself to one of the most complex parts of your body.

 Here’s a small example of what I mean